 In Halton there are a number of services available to help and support you through times of difficulty that can be accessed quickly to ensure you receive the right type of support at the right time.

-The 5 Boroughs Partnership NHS foundation trust provide treatment, support and guidance for people affected by mental ill health and learning disabilities.
+The North West Boroughs Healthcare NHS Foundation Trust provide treatment, support and guidance for people affected by mental ill health and learning disabilities.
 They are here for people of all ages, living in the boroughs of Halton, Knowsley, St Helens, Warrington and Wigan, and offer day care, in-patient care and community services.

 We help the people in our community to enjoy positive mental health, and support those who are experiencing difficulties.
 With a team of dedicated and expert staff, and working closely with our local partners in each borough, we provide a better view on mental health.